 Kuljit, volunteer and trustee, shows that it is not all hard work at Porridge and Rice schools.

-Carolina, a photographer from the US, and her husband Vincent during a visit to Lizpal School with Grace (left) the deputy head and Beth (right) the head teacher of the school.
+Carolina, a photographer from the US, and her husband Vincent during a visit to Lizpal School.
+From left Grace (deputy head of Lizpal school), Christine, Vincent, Caroline and Beth (head of Lizpal school). the head teacher of the school.

 Ruth, the head teacher at Heri Junior School greets Jude, a volunteer and trustee of Porridge and Rice, at the Matatu stop in Mithonge.